michalbundyra/laminas-transfer/README.md

 - [ ] issues with configuration in apigility - zf-apiglity-... keys
 - [x] component-installer must support "zf" and "laminas"
 - [ ] new PR/issues templates (remove old one and add new one into `.github` directory)

+### Additional tool/command to rewrite vendor packages

+For testing purposes we would need to write another command which will rewrite the whole vendor of the given project, run composer dump-autoload.
+We need to rewrite all zend/zf packages in vendor, but only the current version, so it should be fairly quick.
+We need to install bridge library and after this operation the service should work as before.